CarolineHoang/menu-updater/README.md

     2) Click the add item button at the top (It reads: Section Items +) This will bring up a pop up that will prompt you to enter a name for the new food item and a price.
-(If you leave the price blank, the price will default 0
-                     NOTE: You MUST enter a item name in order for a new item to be generated)
+(If you leave the price blank, the price will default 0 **NOTE: You MUST enter a item name in order for a new item to be generated)**

     3) Either hit ENTER or click the + button to the right of the form fields to submit the values and generate the item.
         The JSON will not be overridden and the new items will exist only in the current memory.

--To change the permanant items that you see first presented to you:
+###To change the permanant items that you see first presented to you:

     1) open the Menu.json JSON file located at ./menu-updater/src/json/Menu.json
     2) Add new items and sections using the designated format as shown: